n0veride/pwk/Tools.md

 **token::elevate** - Elevates security token from High Integrity (admin) to SYSTEM Integrity.
 	*If launched from a system shell, this step's not required.

+**token::elevate /domainadmin** - Impersonate a token with Domain Admin privileges

 >It is worth noting that the token module may list (**token::list**) & use (**token::elevate**) tokens for all users currently logged into the machine,
 which in some cases could be an administrator of someother machine.